This week’s Ask a Mobile Home Expert article answers our 5 most common questions about painting vinyl mobile home walls.

 How to Wallpaper Vinyl-Coated Walls in Mobile Homes

 I would like to wallpaper over my gypsum walls in my mobile home but I’m not sure how to proceed and don’t want the paper to fall off!
 Can you please tell me what I should do for prep work prior to applying the paper, sanding, cleaning or primer with paint?
 Do I need to fill the batten seams and what would work best?
 Drywall mud or caulking?
 Any help you can give would be greatly appreciated.

-You have a couple of choices here.
-You can remove the battens and fill the gaps in with caulk or mud, remove the battens and leave the gaps alone, or leave the battens up.
-If you don’t fill in the gaps it will probably be obvious after you add the wallpaper, especially if it’s a thinner paper.
-Leave the battens up will be fairly obvious, too.
-If you don’t think you will ever want to revert back tot he original vinyl walls it’s probably best to go ahead and caulk them.
+You have a couple of choices when wallpapering mobile home walls.
+You can remove the battens and fill the gaps in with caulk or mud, remove the battens and leave the gaps alone, or leave the battens up and just add the wallpaper over it.

 How to Wallpaper Vinyl Walls in Mobile Homes